sapcc/hugo-documentation-templater/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-This guide shows you how to use this templater to create a Converged Cloud technical documentation site.
-But before you keep reading have a look at our beauty:
+This guide shows you how to use this templater to create a technical documentation site that already comes with a custom theme.
+Here's what the result looks like:

 Custom landing page: